MatthewPeterKelly/matthewpeterkelly.github.io/index_text.md

 ### Boston Dynamics: 2018 - Present

-I am a controls engineer at Boston Dynamics, where I work with the [Atlas humanoid](https://www.bostondynamics.com/atlas) robot.
+I am a robotics engineer at Boston Dynamics, where I write control software for the [Atlas humanoid](https://www.bostondynamics.com/atlas) robot.

-I was on the team that implemented the whole-body model-predictive control architecture that enabled the hydraulic Atlas to do parkour ([Atlas | Partners in Parkour](https://www.youtube.com/watch?v=tF4DML7FIWk), [Atlas Gets a Grip](https://www.youtube.com/watch?v=-e1_QhJ1EhQ)).
+I am on the team that implemented the whole-body model-predictive control architecture that enabled the hydraulic Atlas to do parkour ([Atlas | Partners in Parkour](https://www.youtube.com/watch?v=tF4DML7FIWk), [Atlas Gets a Grip](https://www.youtube.com/watch?v=-e1_QhJ1EhQ)).

 More recently I've been focused on the broader control software architecture, upgrading and modernizing our control infrastructure to run on the fully electric Atlas humanoid robot:
 [Atlas Goes Hands On](https://www.youtube.com/watch?v=F_7IPm7f1vI).